LEGO Old Trafford - Manchester United (10272)

-The Theatre of Dreams in brick form, and it's a proper looker on the shelf.
+The Theatre of Dreams in brick form, and it looks the business on a shelf.

 Set 10272 · 2020